RTS NOMINATED SERIES DESIGN & LIVE STUDIO GRAPHICS

 Shadow spent 4 months designing and creating all of the programme graphics, videowall sequences, and creature animations for the groundbreaking series, and its work was later spun off into a multi-exhibit tour to six of the UK's largest museums.

 Working with a panel of scientific experts, Shadow reconstructed many aspects of our pre-human physiology and 3 extinct species for the 3 x 1 hour films.
-Shadow's work spanned both the creative and the technical, working closely with the BBC production to deliver content across a wide range of platforms for the project, including the massive (6000 pixel+) resolution animations for the studio's Interactive video wall, other HD creature animation and Flash based interactive kiosks for the subsequent museum tours.
+Shadow's work spanned both the creative and the technical, working closely with the BBC production to deliver content across a wide range of platforms for the project, including the massive (6000 pixel+) resolution animations for the studio's Interactive video wall, plus other HD creature animation and Flash based interactive kiosks for the subsequent museum tours.
 Its creative team designed and oversaw the construction of the studio video wall and playback systems, and later the tour's interactive kiosks.

 The video wall was designed to be operated on-set, wirelessly via a bank of media servers.
 The timeline animation in particular had to be dynamic, and was developed to be able to be changed and updated on-set, meeting both the demands of last minute script tweaks, and the production filming 'as live' over three consecutive nights.